cloie-dale/points-intern/README.md

 "Points" should be the number of points you want to use, and "filename.cvs" should be the name of the csv file you want to use.

 Do not include the quotes in the run command, but make sure to include the ``.csv`` file extension.

+Assumptions:

+The input file will match the formating of the example exactly.

+If a negative transaction is listed, those points are removed from first transaction made by the same payer.